-Meet the People of Studio 70 Yoga
+Meet the people of

-Laura Rice
+• Laura Rice | she/her

-Tahlee Clarke Campbell
+• Tahlee Clarke Campbell | she/her

 Tahlee is our Studio Manager and helps with things behind the scenes here at Studio 70, if you’ve emailed or sent us a DM you’ve potentially chatted to this friendly soul.
-Tahlee helps with the operation of the studio and Social Media but she’s also a 200YTT, Sound Healer & Reiki practitioner & teacher.
+Tahlee helps with the operation of the studio but she’s also a 200YTT, Sound Healer & Reiki practitioner & teacher.

 She’s a mixed race woman passionate about decolonising yoga & spiritual practices in the West.
 You’ll find her pottering about the studio but also hosting our Sound Bath events.
 We’re greatful that this Aussie found her way to the Studio 70 community.

-Lorraine Livingstone
+• Lorraine Livingstone | she/her

 After coming into contact with her first yoga experience, Lorraine felt like her world had changed for the better.
 It was the beginning of a new journey, learning to respect the spiritual aspect of her well-being as well as the physical.
 Lorraine started to practice yoga 2-3 times a week noticing how it calmed her mind, gave focus and made her appreciate the smaller things, while strengthening her body and improving flexibility.